Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 To these ends,

-It’s worth powering through all of them, though, because you can use these categories and subcategories in two very important ways that grab you extra points on your SAT or ACT.
-As for HOW to apply this valuable knowledge you’ve just gained, check out my two tried-and-true strategies for answering transition word questions!
+But know this: it’s worth your while learn how to use ALL of them.
+I say this because you can then use these categories and subcategories in two very important ways that snag you easy points on your SAT or ACT: check out my two foolproof strategies for answering transition word questions quickly and correctly!